Artur’s Portfolio

 • A more intuitive app interface that saves time.

-• Real-time updates about class schedules and gym hours.
+• Real-time updates about class schedules.

 Frustrations

-• QR-code entry often fails, causing delays at the door.
+• QR-code entry often fails, causing delays.

-• App doesn’t push important alerts he misses updates.
+• App doesn't push important alerts/updates.

 • No way to view or manage his training plan digitally.